r-caso/GSV/README.md

 ## Components

-The library is structured into three primary components:
+The library is structured into four components:

 ### 1. GSV Core (`gsv-core`)